Mosaic Foster Parent Hub Projects

 Creating Positive Foster Care Environments For Children

-Mosaic Digital Foster Parent Community
+Mosaic Foster Parent Hub

 There are 443,000 children in the foster care system in need of safe and loving family settings but every year half of all foster parents quit caring for vulnerable children due to a lack of support and resources, according to the Brookings Institution.
 Restricted access to critical information about their foster child, community resources, and basic assistance during emergencies are just a few of the challenges that many foster parents are often forced to face alone.
 Furthermore, many state agencies prioritize privacy policies over support services, creating the perception among foster parents that they must suffer the burden of fostering alone.